monikastrah/431-2020/classes/class17/README.md

 1. Data Sources for today's slides are
     - [County Health Rankings 2020 Ohio Data](https://www.countyhealthrankings.org/app/ohio/2020/downloads)
     - [Wikipedia 2016 US presidential election results by county in Ohio](https://en.wikipedia.org/wiki/2016_United_States_presidential_election_in_Ohio#By_county)
+2. Want to take a look at [current activity](https://community.rstudio.com/tag/table-contest) in the RStudio Table Contest?
+3. The [NFL Big Data Bowl](https://operations.nfl.com/the-game/big-data-bowl/) is an annual sports analytics contest, and releases a lot of interesting data.
+Here's a [thread from Asma Toumi on wrangling those data using R](https://twitter.com/asmae_toumi/status/1317510643369598981).

 ## What Should I Be Working On?